Articles

 Indigenous Soldiers at War

 As there is not one Indigenous experience, there is not a sole reason why Native peoples choose to enlist.
-Some have tied Native military service to the myth of the warrior tradition.
-The myth of the warrior tradition says that all Native peoples have an “innate warrior ability.”
-Some tribes do have their own warrior tradition, but others follow more pacifistic customs.
+Some historians have tied Native American military service to the myth of the warrior tradition.
+The myth says that all Native peoples have an “innate warrior ability.”
+While some tribes do have their own warrior tradition, others follow more pacifistic customs.

-The military gives some Soldiers the opportunity to create a better life for themselves and their families.
+The military provides some Soldiers the opportunity to create a better life for themselves and their families.
 Many Indigenous Soldiers see their service as a way to protect their homelands, while others join for economic opportunities.
-There are a multitude of reasons why Native Soldiers join the military but Kevin Gover, previous director of the National Museum of the American Indian, put it best by saying “they are acknowledging the mistreatment their tribes have suffered at the hands of the United States, yet they still imagine a different and better tribal life in the future.”
+There are a multitude of reasons why Native Soldiers join the military but Kevin Gover, previous director of the National Museum of the American Indian, said, “they are acknowledging the mistreatment their tribes have suffered at the hands of the United States, yet they still imagine a different and better tribal life in the future.”

 Erasure of Native Cultures

 Group of Native American children in posed in Western clothing.
-The boys wear pants, a buttoned jacket, and a brimmed hat.
-Girls wear long dresses and hold blankets.
 Three white men stand behind them.

 A group of Chiricahua Apache children who recently arrived at the Carlisle Indian Industrial School.
 Photographer: John N. Choate | National Museum of the American Indian

 In 1879, Brig.
-Gen. Richard Pratt founded the first Native boarding school, the Carlisle Indian Industrial School, in Carlisle, Pennsylvania.
-Pratt founded the Carlisle boarding school in the former barracks where the Army trained the U.S. Cavalry.
-The school was administered through the Department of Interior’s Office of Indian Affairs.
-In a speech about the creation of boarding schools, Pratt said, “A great general has said that the only good Indian is a dead one.
-In a sense, I agree with the sentiment, but only in this: that all the Indian there is in the race should be dead.
+Gen. Richard Pratt founded the first Indian boarding school, the Carlisle Indian Industrial School, in Carlisle, Pennsylvania.
+Pratt founded the school in the former barracks where the Army trained the U.S. Cavalry.
+The school was administered through the Department of the Interior, Office of Indian Affairs.
+In a speech about the creation of boarding schools, Pratt said , “A great general has said that the only good Indian is a dead one … In a sense, I agree with the sentiment, but only in this: that all the Indian there is in the race should be dead.
 Kill the Indian in him, and save the man.”
-The schools’ goals followed the sentiment of Pratt’s message: remove the Indigenous identity completely and leave an American one.
-Soon 100 Native boarding schools spread across the country, both on and off reservations.
+The school’s goals followed the sentiment of Pratt’s message: remove the Indigenous identity and replace it with an American one.
+Soon 100 Indian boarding schools spread across the country, both on and off Indian reservations.
 Armed guards and police forced some children into the schools.

 World War I

-When the United States joined World War I in 1917, 12,000 Native servicemen signed up to serve their country even though one-third of the Native population was not recognized as American citizens by the government.
+When the United States entered World War I in 1917, 12,000 Native Americans volunteered for military service even while one-third of the Native population was not recognized as American citizens by the government.
 Many Native Soldiers believed that their efforts in the war would prove their patriotism and help achieve citizenship for all Native peoples.
 Some Native Soldiers joined to protect their tribes and the United States.
 Others joined to gain respect as warriors or to seek a better life for themselves and their families.
-Native Soldiers had no idea that their languages would serve an important role in the fight to come.
+Native Soldiers had no idea that their Native languages would play an important role in the Great War.

-In late September 1918, the 30th Infantry Division realized a dangerous flaw in signal communications.
-The Germans quickly intercepted messages sent in plain English.
+In late September 1918, the 30th Infantry Division realized a dangerous flaw in U.S. Army signal communications: the messages were not secret.
+The Germans quickly intercepted and translated messages sent in plain English.
 The enemy used the messages to discover Allied force’s locations and gain an advantage on the battlefield.
-Upon this discovery, a group of Eastern Band Cherokee used their language in communications for the 105th Field Artillery Battalion, 30th Infantry Division.
-The Cherokee Soldiers safely delivered messages between Allied troops without interception by the enemy.
+Upon this discovery, a group of Eastern Band Cherokee used their Native language to communicate for the 105th Field Artillery Battalion, 30th Infantry Division.
+The Cherokee Soldiers successfully delivered messages between Allied troops without interception by the enemy.
 The Cherokee Code Talkers continued their work until the end of the war.
-The Eastern Band Cherokees’ work during the Somme Offensive marks them as the earliest documented Code Talkers.
-It’s not clear which Indigenous language was used for signal communication first, but it is believed that the first were the Ho-Chunk, followed by the Eastern Band Cherokee, and then the Choctaw.
+The Eastern Band Cherokees’ work during the Second Battle of the Somme marks them as the earliest documented use of Native Code Talkers by the U.S. Army.
+However, anecdotal evidence suggests the Ho-Chunk were the first to use their Native language in code in early 1918.

-The best-documented group of Code Talkers from World War I are the Choctaw Soldiers from the 142d and 143d Infantries.
-Col. Alfred Wainwright Bloor, commander of the 142d Infantry, 36th Infantry Division, sent a message to headquarters saying, “it was remembered that the regiment possessed a company of Indians.
+The most well-documented group of Code Talkers from World War I are the Choctaw Soldiers from the 142nd and 143rd Infantries.
+Col. Alfred Wainwright Bloor, commander of the 142nd Infantry, 36th Infantry Division, sent a message to headquarters saying, “it was remembered that the regiment possessed a company of Indians.
 They spoke twenty-six different languages or dialects, only four or five of which were ever written.”
-Bloor had Choctaw Soldiers move troops and coordinate attacks from October 26 to 28, 1918.
+Bloor had Choctaw Soldiers move troops and coordinate attacks from Oct.
+26 to 28, 1918.
 The Choctaw coordinated an artillery attack that took the Germans by surprise.
-This surprise attack resulted in a much needed victory for the 36th Infantry Division.
-There were a total of 18 Code Talkers, 16 in the 142d Infantry Regiment and two in the 143d.
+This surprise attack resulted in a much-needed victory for the 36th Infantry Division.
+There were a total of 18 Code Talkers, 16 in the 142nd Infantry Regiment and two in the 143rd.

-After Bloor’s attack the Code Talkers quickly began work on developing a code.
-Luckily, many military words could not be directly translated from Native languages.
-James Edwards, one of the Choctaw Code Talkers, helped work out the code used in their communications.
+After Bloor’s successful attack, the Code Talkers quickly developed an official code.
+Many military words could not be directly translated from Native languages.
+James Edwards, one of the Choctaw Code Talkers, helped create the code used in their communications.
 For example, Tuska chipota means “warrior soldier” in the Chahta Anumpa or the Choctaw language.
 Code Talkers shortened Tuska chipota in code to represent “Soldier” when used in messages.
 The word for battalion was “twice big group,” “fast shooting gun” was a machine gun, and “big gun” meant field artillery.
-While the Choctaw Soldiers are the most documented group of the World War I Code Talkers, the Army used nine tribes’ languages during the war.
+While the Choctaw Soldiers are the most documented group of the World War I Code Talkers, the Army used nine tribal languages during the war.
 The Cheyenne, Cherokee, Comanche, Ho-Chunk, Osage, and Yankton Sioux also provided Code Talkers during World War I.

 From left, Native American man in vest and bowtie with woman in a dress sit next to Native American Soldier in uniform